“Throw off the bowlines. Sail away from the safe harbor. Catch the trade winds in your sails. Explore. Dream. Discover.” Mark TwainAuthor

+Walworth Barbour American International School is a special place that provides fertile ground for students to grow and mature.
+Their experience here lasts a lifetime as attested to regularly by our graduates.
 The high school experience at WBAIS incorporates the best of the American system of education with an international focus.
 It provides students with a global perspective while ensuring that the elements of a strong liberal arts education promotes an understanding of the world from multiple perspectives and modes of thinking.

-Providing students with an option of up to 15 Advanced Placement courses ensures that they have the opportunity to study a variety of subjects in depth and at the university level.
+Providing students with an option of over 15 Advanced Placement courses ensures that they have the opportunity to study a variety of subjects in depth and at the university level.
 In addition to the rigors of AP study, the program encourages and promotes study in the arts to a level that allows students each year to continue their university education majoring in fields such as studio art, musical drama, and photography.